Community Infrastructure Levy (CIL)

-The Community Infrastructure Levy (CIL) is a planning charge, introduced by the Planning Act 2008, that came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010.
-Most new development which creates net additional floor space of 100 square metres or more, or creates a new dwelling, is potentially liable for the levy.
+The Community Infrastructure Levy (CIL) is a planning charge, introduced by the Planning Act 2008, which came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010.
+Most new developments which create net additional floor space of 100 square metres or more, or creates a new dwelling, is potentially liable for the levy.
 Two CILs operate in Bexley.

 The London Borough of Bexley CIL

 Following the independent examination into Bexley's draft CIL Charging Schedule in autumn 2014 and adoption on 2 March 2015 by the Council, the London Borough of Bexley implemented its own CIL Charging Schedule from 30 April 2015 (PDF, 2MB).
 The charges will be in addition to the Mayoral CIL (see below).
 The infrastructure projects and types of infrastructure that the Council intends will be or may be funded wholly or partly by CIL can be viewed in the Regulation 123 list (PDF, 65KB).
 To download the appropriate CIL forms visit the Planning Portal - Community Infrastructure Levy.

 - Community Infrastructure Levy Annual Report 2015 to 2016 (PDF, 38KB)

 - Community Infrastructure Levy Annual Report 2016 to 2017 (PDF, 293KB)